Cognitive Field Theory: Memory-Dressed Collective Dynamics of Intelligence: II. Cognitive Geometry and Memory-Dressed Cognitive Field Dynamics

 We consider a high-dimensional collective state

-representing macroscopic neural activity in biological networks or latent representations in artificial systems.
-The state variable $x$ is treated as a dimensionless coordinate in a high-dimensional state space, capturing collective degrees of freedom rather than individual microscopic units.
+representing macroscopic neural activity in biological systems or latent collective representations in artificial networks.
+The coordinates \(x^i\) denote components of a high-dimensional neural state vector parameterizing the instantaneous collective configuration of the system.

-We propose that learning, inference, and emergent behavior are governed by the following minimal stochastic dynamical equation: